Marv Throneberry

 Marvin Eugene Throneberry (September 2, 1933 – June 23, 1994) was an American Major League Baseball player.
-Affectionately known as "Marvelous Marv", he was the starting first baseman for the 1962 New York Mets, a team which set the modern record for most losses in a season with 120.
-Throneberry became a well known figure after appearing in numerous Miller Lite beer commercials in the 1970s and 1980s.
+Affectionately known as "Marvelous Marv", he was the starting first baseman for the 1962 New York Mets, a team which set the modern record for most losses in a season with 120, later broken by the Chicago White Sox with 121 in 2024.
+Throneberry became a well-known figure after appearing in numerous Miller Lite beer commercials in the 1970s and 1980s.

 Early years

 The left-handed batting and throwing native of Fisherville, Tennessee was a two-time all-city baseball player at South Side High School in Memphis.
 After turning down an offer to play alongside his older brother, Faye, with the Boston Red Sox, he signed as an amateur free agent with the New York Yankees in May 1952.
 During his playing days, he was listed as 6 ft 1 in tall and 190 lb.

 Minor league slugger

 Throneberry played the outfield early in his minor league career, and shifted to first base in 1954 with the Kansas City Blues.
 He was one of the most feared minor league sluggers of the 1950s, and led the Blues with 21 home runs.
 The following season, he led the Triple-A American Association with 36 home runs and 117 runs batted in as a member of the Denver Bears.
 That September, he received a call up to the Casey Stengel led New York Yankees.
 Throneberry made his major league debut as a pinch runner for Eddie Robinson on September 25, 1955 at Fenway Park.
 He remained in the game at first, and hit a sacrifice fly that scored Andy Carey in his first major league plate appearance.
 In his first official at bat in the seventh inning, Throneberry hit a bases loaded double that scored two more, and later came around to score himself on a Bob Cerv single.
 All told, Throneberry went 2-for-2, with a double, run scored and three RBIs.
 His brother struck out three times for the Red Sox in the same game.

 He returned to the Denver Bears in 1956, and once again led the American Association with 42 home runs and 145 RBIs.
 The following season, he clubbed 40 home runs, and drove in 124, tying an American Association record for leading the league in home runs and RBIs for three consecutive seasons.